martin251021/address_book/README.md

 ## Introduction

 This is simple Address Book application created via Python and Qt Designer/PyQt5.
+Upon launching the application and filling the arrays, data is stored in the created SQLite database.

 ## Requirements
 * Python 3